July 6, 2026

 Retainers and prepaid services

-Many law firms, marketing agencies, consultants, and IT service providers require clients to pay a retainer as an upfront fee.
-Retainers help stabilize cash flow for long-term or recurring work, but each dollar remains unearned until the service is delivered.
-These payments must be tracked carefully to avoid misstatements and ensure accurate recognition schedules.
+Law firms, marketing agencies, consultants, and IT service providers often require clients to pay a retainer up front.
+Retainers stabilize cash flow for long-term or recurring work, but each dollar remains unearned until you deliver the service.
+Track these payments carefully to avoid misstatements and keep recognition schedules accurate.

-Accurately recording unearned revenue ensures your financial statements reflect your obligations and earned income at any point in time.
-A consistent process also helps maintain compliance with revenue recognition rules.
+Recording unearned revenue accurately ensures your financial statements reflect obligations and earned income at any point.
+A consistent process also helps you stay compliant with revenue recognition rules.

 Follow these three steps to record and track unearned revenue: